 That means making sure your toddler is not exposed to the elements.
 I try and shelter them as best I can.
 If at all possible I set up a changing station inside the tent.
 I have a thin waterproof sheet, plenty of wet wipes, bags and diapers, in an easy to locate position inside the tent.
-I keep in near the exit so that I can go in and out quickly without taking my shoes of.
+I keep this near the exit, so that I can go in and out quickly without taking my shoes off.

 Backpack with toys

 While there are plenty of things to play with in nature, we always try to bring some toys that are recognizable.
-One small backpack that our toddler can carry himself.
+I put them in one small backpack that our toddler can carry himself.

 We have this Fjallraven Campus Ace 6L Backpack.
-It also serves as a great trainer of times to come, our older kids now carry a little more of their own equipment, and they will carry more as time goes, and they grow.
+It also serves as a great practise for the future, our older kids now carry a little more of their own equipment, and they will carry more as time goes, and they grow.

-You might consider packing a few books.
+You might also consider packing a few books for the trip.
 Here are some of our favorites about camping.

 Bring more clothes – seriously MORE

-Toddlers are adventures by hart, and while they explore they will get, wet, dirty and cold.
+Toddlers are adventures at heart, and when they explore they will get, wet, dirty and cold.
 A fresh set of clothes will be needed ALL THE TIME.
-While you are camping washing might not be an option, so bringing a lot of clean clothes is a great idea.
+While you are camping, washing might not be an option, so bringing a lot of clean clothes is a great idea.
 That and lowering your standards of what clean is 🙂

 We like to bring clothes in separate bags for each child.
-That way they can find their clothes in a bigger bag.
-We have water proof bags for some spare clothes.
+That way they can easily find their clothes in a bigger bag.
+We also have waterproof bags for spare clothes.
 That way, if we are away for longer periods, we are absolutely sure we have a dry set of spare clothes for later in the week.

 Lower your ambitions

 Bring easy to make food, something that you know your toddler will eat.
-I think taking out the dutch oven and making an all day meal is brilliant (just check out our amazing dutch oven pulled pork), maybe it is not the first time camping with a toddler that you should cook just that.
+I think taking out the Dutch oven and making an all day meal is brilliant (just check out our amazing Dutch oven pulled pork), but if it’s your first time camping with a toddler, then why not make things as easy as possible.
 Is your toddler fond of tacos??
-Try out these simple taco in a bag.
+Try out these simple tacos in a bag.

 Are you sure you want to go for multiple nights?
-Just go for a night or two, and see how camping agrees with you.
+Just go for a night or two the first time, and see how camping agrees with you.

-Try to not to have to many plans.
-You will be surprised how much time can go by when you watch a stream or color sort leaves.
-Maybe that is even good for you to have some time to just… do nothing..
+Try to not to have too many fixed plans for your camping trip.
+You will be surprised how much time can go by while you’re watching the flow of a stream or or color-sorting Fall leaves.
+It’s a good chance for you to decompress too, and have some time to just… do nothing.

 Scout your destination

-Make sure that you know where you are going, and what the facilities are there.
+Make sure that you know where you are going in advance, and what the facilities are like there.
 If possible, drop by to check it out.
-That way you are prepared to talk to your toddler about what to expect, what games you will be able to play, and it will be easier (easier, not easy :-)) to establish some rules.
+That way you can talk to your toddler about what to expect, what games you will be able to play, and it will be easier (easier, not easy :-)) to establish some rules.

-Comment below – i would love to hear all about it.
+Have you tried camping with your toddler yet?
+How did it go?
+Leave a comment below – I would love to hear all about it.

 Until next time,